Free Software

 Grass is listed here

-and here http://gcmd.nasa.gov/records/GRASS.html
+here http://gcmd.nasa.gov/records/GRASS.html

-This program is listed here http://gcmd.nasa.gov/records/gvSIG.html
+This program, well, an earlier version, is listed here http://gcmd.nasa.gov/records/gvSIG.html

 Map Maker Gratis is free http://www.mapmaker.com/ The full professional version is available for free to not-for-profit organizations, educational establishments, and students in Africa.

-Quantum GIS (QGIS) http://qgis.org/ "is a user friendly Open Source Geographic Information System (GIS) that runs on Linux, Unix, Mac OSX, and Windows.
+QGIS http://qgis.org/ "is a user friendly Open Source Geographic Information System (GIS) that runs on Linux, Unix, Mac OSX, and Windows.
 QGIS supports vector, raster, and database formats."

 Qgis is listed here http://www.wsdot.wa.gov/mapsdata/geodatacatalog/default.htm